-- Jewelry is to be kept to a minimum for both client and personal safety and ability to perform assigned tasks. - One ring per hand may be worn.
+- Jewelry is to be kept to a minimum for both patient and personal safety and the ability to perform assigned tasks. - One ring per hand may be worn.
 Wedding and engagement rings are to be considered as one ring. - Small stud earrings or earrings up to one inch in diameter may be worn.
-Up to two earrings per ear only.
-Dangle earrings of any length are not appropriate for client care.
-Other exposed body jewelry is not permitted. - Watches are to be professional style, non-decorative, and with a second hand.
-Digital watches are not permitted. - Only medical alert bracelets may be worn. - One plain chain necklace may be worn with the uniform.
-The length should not present a hazard to student or client. - Decorative or nonfunctional hair accessories are not to be worn.
+Dangle earrings of any length are not permitted.
+Other exposed body jewelry is not permitted. - Watches are to be professional style, non-decorative, and with a second hand. - One plain chain necklace may be worn with the uniform.
+The length should not present a hazard to student or client.